Interstate Highway System: Other uses

 As one of the components of the National Highway System, Interstate Highways improve the mobility of military troops to and from airports, seaports, rail terminals, and other military bases.
-Interstate Highways also connect to other roads that are a part of the Strategic Highway Network, a system of roads identified as critical to the US Department of Defense.
+Interstate Highways connect to other roads that are a part of the Strategic Highway Network, a system of roads identified as critical to the US Department of Defense.

 The system has also been used to facilitate evacuations in the face of hurricanes and other natural disasters.
 An option for maximizing traffic throughput on a highway is to reverse the flow of traffic on one side of a divider so that all lanes become outbound lanes.
 This procedure, known as contraflow lane reversal, has been employed several times for hurricane evacuations.

 After public outcry regarding the inefficiency of evacuating from southern Louisiana prior to Hurricane Georges' landfall in September 1998, government officials looked towards contraflow to improve evacuation times.
 In Savannah, Georgia, and Charleston, South Carolina, in 1999, lanes of I-16 and I-26 were used in a contraflow configuration in anticipation of Hurricane Floyd with mixed results.

 In 2004, contraflow was employed ahead of Hurricane Charley in the Tampa, Florida area and on the Gulf Coast before the landfall of Hurricane Ivan; however, evacuation times there were no better than previous evacuation operations.
 Engineers began to apply lessons learned from the analysis of prior contraflow operations, including limiting exits, removing troopers (to keep traffic flowing instead of having drivers stop for directions), and improving the dissemination of public information.
 As a result, the 2005 evacuation of New Orleans, Louisiana, prior to Hurricane Katrina ran much more smoothly.

 According to urban legend, early regulations required that one out of every five miles of the Interstate Highway System must be built straight and flat, so as to be usable by aircraft during times of war.
 There is no evidence of this rule being included in any Interstate legislation.
 It is also commonly believed the Interstate Highway System was built for the sole purpose of evacuating cities in the event of nuclear warfare.
 While military motivations were present, the primary motivations were civilian.

 Numbering system

 Primary (one- and two-digit) Interstates

-Odd numbers run north–south with numbers increasing from west to east, while even numbers run east–west with numbers increasing from south to north.
+Odd numbers run north–south, with numbers increasing from west to east.
+Even numbers run east–west, with numbers increasing from south to north.